ProvableHQ/sdk/sdk/README.md

 ### 2.5 Program execution on the Aleo Network
-The SDK provides the ability to execute programs and store an encrypted transcript of the execution on the Aleo network that anyone can trustlessly verify.
+The SDK provides the ability to execute programs and store an encrypted transcript of the execution on the Aleo network that anyone can trust-lessly verify.

-This process can be thought of being executed in the following steps:
+This process can be thought of as being executed in the following steps:
-1. A program is run locally
+1. A program is run locally,
-2. A proof that the program was executed correctly and that the outputs follow from the inputs is generated
+2. A proof that the program was executed correctly and that the outputs follow from the inputs is generated,
-3. A transcript of the proof is generated client-side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state)) and any public outputs or state the user of the program wishes to reveal
+3. A transcript of the proof is generated on the client side containing encrypted proof data (see [Section 2.6](#4-managing-records-and-private-state)) and any public outputs or state that the user of the program wishes to reveal,
-4. The proof transcript is posted to the Aleo network and verified by the Aleo validator nodes in a trustless manner
+4. The proof transcript is posted to the Aleo network and verified by the Aleo validator nodes in a trustless manner,
 5. If the proof is valid, it is stored and anyone can later verify the proof and read the outputs the author of the program has chosen to make public.
-Private inputs will remain encrypted, but the author of the proof can also choose to retrieve this encrypted state at any point and decrypt it locally for their own use.
+Private inputs will remain encrypted, but the author of the proof can also choose to retrieve this encrypted state at any point and decrypt it locally for their personal use.

-Posting an execution to the Aleo Network serves as a globally trustless and verifiable record of a program execution and any resulting state changes in private or public data.
+Posting an execution to the Aleo Network serves as a globally trustless and verifiable record of a program's execution as well as any resulting state changes in private or public data.

-A simple example of running the hello world program on the Aleo network is shown below:
+A simple example of running the `hello world` program on the Aleo network is shown below:
 ```typescript
 import { Account, AleoNetworkClient, NetworkRecordProvider, ProgramManager, KeySearchParams } from '@aleohq/sdk';